Nick Talley

+Nicholas Talley is an Australian gastroenterologist, epidemiologist, researcher, and clinical educator.
+Most of his work centers on FGIDs.
+He currently serves as Distinguished Laureate Professor at the University of Newcastle, Australia and as Adjunct Professor at the University of North Carolina, USA.
+He is also Director, NHMRC Centre for Research Excellence in Transforming Gut Health and an NHMRC Leadership Fellow.
+He currently works as Senior Staff Specialist at John Hunter Hospital, Newcastle, Australia.

 Early life

 Talley grew up in Sydney, Australia.
-He is a first-generation Australian and the son of a Hungarian gastroenterologist, also known as Nicholas Talley OAM FRACP.
+He is a first-generation Australian and the son of a Hungarian gastroenterologist, also known as Nicholas Talley.

 Education and training

-Talley studied medicine at the University of New South Wales, graduating in 1979 with honours.
-He undertook postgraduate training in internal medicine, following in his father's footsteps and becoming a gastroenterologist.
+After completing school at St. Aloysius College, Sydney, Talley studied medicine at the University of New South Wales, graduating in 1979 with honours.
+He subsequently completed his PhD from the University of Sydney, MD from the University of New South Wales, and Masters of Medical Science (Clinical Epidemiology) from the University of Newcastle, Australia.
+Talley completed Basic Physician Training at the Prince of Wales Hospital in Sydney, Advanced Training in Gastroenterology at the Royal North Shore Hospital in Sydney, and postdoctoral research at Mayo Clinic in the Gastroenterology Research Unit and Division of Gastroenterology and Hepatology in Rochester, Minnesota.
 Interested in research, Talley received a National Health and Medical Research Council scholarship in 1984.

-Talley performed his medical training at Prince of Wales Hospital in Sydney, Royal North Shore Hospital in Sydney, and Mayo Clinic in Rochester, Minnesota.

 Professional career

 In 1988, Talley was appointed to the consultant staff at Mayo Clinic in Minnesota.
 In 1993, Talley returned to Australia to become the Foundation Professor of Medicine at Nepean Hospital in Sydney.
 In 2002, Talley returned to the Mayo Clinic in Minnesota to become the Co-Director of the Center for Enteric Neurosciences Translational and Epidemiological Research Program.
 During this time at the Mayo Clinic, Talley also served as a professor of medicine.
 In 2006, he also became a professor of epidemiology.
 In 2007, Talley was appointed the Chairman of Medicine at the Mayo Clinic campus in Jacksonville, Florida.